DanielMoralesBeita/sauce-labs-orientation/README.md

 ## When should you run tests with it?

 * During active test-driven development tests are ran locally to preserve time and Sauce Labs usage.
-* Newly written tests individually should point at Sauce Labs to be ran by the developer ideally just before submitting it for code review.
+* Newly written tests individually should point at Sauce Labs to be run by the developer ideally just before submitting it for code review.
 * CI/CD architecture should reasonably run all tests through Sauce Labs against and integration branch before it reaches QA.
 * Whenever, but keep Sauce Labs usage in mind.